 M2pa vs M3ua

-M2PA is a sigtran layer.
-In another article we have discussed about the Sigtran with a detail example of m3ua.
-In this tutorial we will discuss about another layer m2pa.
-Along with m2pa, we will also discuss about the comparison with M3UA.
-Before starting discussion about m2pa vs m3ua, lets have an introduction about the sigtran m2pa layer.
+M2PA is a Sigtran layer.
+In another article, we have discussed the Sigtran with a detailed example of m3ua.
+In this tutorial, we will discuss another layer M2pa.
+Along with m2pa, we will also discuss the comparison with M3UA.
+Before starting a discussion about m2pa vs m3ua, let’s have an introduction about the Sigtran m2pa layer.

-The full form is MTP2 peer adaptation layer.
-Means m2pa provides services to the MTP3 layer of SS7.
-But it is little different from other adaptation layers.
-It is for peer adaptation, while other sigtran layers (e.g m3ua, sua etc) are for user adaptation.
-What peer mean?
-For m2pa both the peer have same functionality, While in user adaptation, one peer is an SG.
-M2pa provides functionality to the MTP3 layer as MTP2 does.
-Only difference is that MTP2 uses TDM links while m2pa uses SCTP/IP protocols.
-Primitives between MTP3 and m2pa are same as between MTP2 and MTP3.
+The full form is the MTP2 peer adaptation layer.
+This means m2pa provides services to the MTP3 layer of SS7.
+But it is a little different from other adaptation layers.
+It is for peer adaptation, while other Sigtran layers (e.g m3ua, SUA, etc) are for user adaptation.
+What does peer mean?
+For m2pa both the peer have the same functionality, While in user adaptation, one peer is an SG.
+M2pa provides the functionality to the MTP3 layer as MTP2 does.
+The only difference is that MTP2 uses TDM links while m2pa uses SCTP/IP protocols.
+Primitives between MTP3 and m2pa are the same as between MTP2 and MTP3.

 M2PA vs M3UA :

-After having introduction about M2PA, now we will discuss some differences between m2pa and m3ua.
+After having an introduction about M2PA, now we will discuss some differences between m2pa and m3ua.

-- The user of m2pa is MTP3, while user of M3UA is SCCP.
+- The user of m2pa is MTP3, while the user of M3UA is SCCP.

-- M2PA can connect to SGs, but m3ua can not connected two SGs.
+- M2PA can connect to SGs, but m3ua can not connect to SGs.

-- In M3ua, the logical entity and AS or application server, having point code, while in m2pa, there is no point code configure.
+- In M3ua, the logical entity and AS or application server, have point code, while in m2pa, there is no point code configured.

-- M2pA implements same messages as MTP2 does, while m3ua, have sigtran messages.
+- M2pA implements the same messages as MTP2 does, while m3ua, has Sigtran messages.

-- M2PA is a data link layer, while m3ua is an example of network layer. if we see as per OSI model.
+- M2PA is a data link layer, while m3ua is an example of a network layer. if we see as per the OSI model.

-Above test cover details about the m2pa va m3ua.
+Above test cover details about the m2pa vs m3ua.